Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

-# Identify the diffence between versions of data exchange
+# Identify the diffence between Data Exchange versions

 This tutorial will help you understand the concept of snapshot and revisions.
 This knowledge will be further used to explain how to retrieve the assets and relationships changed between revisions (versions).